canonical/wordpress-k8s-operator/docs/tutorial.md

 > ```

-You can now access your WordPress application at `http://<UNIT_IP>/wp-login.php` and login with username admin and password the action above.
+You can now access your WordPress application at `http://<UNIT_IP>/wp-login.php` and login with the admin username and password from the previous action.

 ### Clean up the environment